Thunder vs. Spurs prediction, odds, time: 2026 NBA picks for Wednesday, Feb. 4

 How to make Thunder vs. Spurs picks

-Oklahoma City is the highest scoring team in the league, but San Antonio counters with great depth.
-While OKC is projected to have the leading scorer in Shai Gilgeous-Alexander, the Spurs are forecasted to have six of the next eight highest scorers in this contest.
-With the Thunder allowing 4 more points than their season average, the Over hits with several points to spare.
-The model calls for 230 combined points as the Over is reached in 56.4% of simulations.
+The model is projecting 227 combined points as the Over hits 55% of the time.

-It also says one side of the spread hits 60% of the time.
+It also says one side of the spread hits well over 50% of the time.
 You can head to SportsLine to see the model's NBA picks.

-So who wins Thunder vs. Spurs, and which side of the spread hits 60% of the time?
+So who wins Thunder vs. Spurs, and which side of the spread hits well over 50% of the time?
 Visit SportsLine now to see which side of the Spurs vs. Thunder spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.